theohbrothers/Generate-DockerImageVariants/README.md

 ## Variables available during a template-pass (generation of a file)

 Each pass processes a `<file>.ps1` template and generates a single file.
-These variables are available in the scope of the `<file>.ps1` file:
+The following variables are available in the scope of the `<file>.ps1` file:
 - `$VARIANT` - the variant object
 - `$PASS_VARIABLES` - a hashtable containing the custom variables defined in the Variant's Build context template definition